veeplay/ios-media-player/README.md

 	- Add the player’s resource files to your project.

-		- Drag all the files in the “resources” folder into your Xcode project.
+		- Drag all the files in the "Assets" folder into your Xcode project.
 		- When prompted, make sure to check the project target that should include the resources.